 House of Cards has been back in the news recently because of allegations of sexual harassment and misconduct against Kevin Spacey.
 The show was planning on winding down in the upcoming season anyway, and the creators decided to edit Kevin Spacey's character out of the final season.

 House of Cards is a dark show, and it's certainly not as happy go-lucky as The Mayor.
-But you'll get a behind the scenes view of what working in Washington is like, and it'll certainly sate your appetite for political drama.
+But you'll get a behind-the-scenes view of what working in Washington is like, and it'll certainly sate your appetite for political drama.

 The West Wing is a classic television show about politics.
-It brought the phrase "POTUS" into the mainstream and gave a general audience a behind the scenes view of the Presidency.
+It brought the phrase "POTUS" into the mainstream and gave a general audience a behind-the-scenes view of the Presidency.

-The show is by award winner Aaron Sorkin.
+The show is by award-winner Aaron Sorkin.
 He does a great job of weaving a political drama together, and his portrayal of Washington, D.C. life is quite realistic.
 It lacks the exaggeration and extreme pessimism of House of Cards.
 But he may be guilty of being a bit too optimistic.
-In his desire to write a feel-good drama of sorts, some of the issues resolve in a way that is a little too good to be true.
+In his desire to write a feel-good drama of sorts, some of the issues resolved in a way that is a little too good to be true.
 But it's still fun to watch.